 Monitoring crypto project updates is highly time-sensitive, but users can’t always be in front of their screens and constantly checking the platform.
 While the watchlist was designed to help users track projects they’re interested in, I considered how to further extend its usage to prevent them from missing essential updates.

-With this in mind, I collaborated with PM and came up with the idea of daily digest that notifies users via email with condensed information, if the projects in their watchlist occur significant changes.
+With this in mind, I came up with the idea of daily digest that notifies users via email with condensed information, if the projects in their watchlist occur significant changes.
 This way, even when users are offline, they can always stay informed and respond promptly when necessary.

-I collaborated with the PM to identify the most valuable content for the email digest.
-Through our discussions, we narrowed down to a curated email structure with four main sections: price alerts, audits, recent news and overall market sentiment.
+I collaborated with the PM to identify the most valuable content for the email digest and narrow down to 4 main sections: price alerts, audits, recent news and overall market sentiment.

-In the meantime, I gained a comprehensive understanding of the business requirements.
-I strategized the email to not only include updates from watchlist projects but also to seamlessly incorporate insights from the community.
+In the meantime, I strategized the email to not only include updates from watchlist projects, but also to seamlessly incorporate insights from the community.
 This approach encourages users to explore more and drives them back to the platform, thereby increasing conversion rates.

 Receive updates on significant price movements, including the top gainers/losers